cloudy-marti/chathack-network-programming/README.md

 In private exchange mode, users can exchange messages as well as files.

+In the ChatHack folder, the serverChatHack and clientChatHack jars represent the final jars of the project, which are already build.
+In source you have the file you want to send and receive and in documentation there is the user documentation, the developpement documentation and the javadoc

 You need to go on the **ChatHack** directory on your terminal and follow these instructions.

 ## Compiling and creating JAR files